 Steve Harvey, for example, was homeless for YEARS.
 Do you think that was comfortable?

-Before I decided to create a blog, YouTube Channel, etc. I used to watch other people do it, and I remember thinking I would be so good at that.
+Before I decided to create a blog, YouTube Channel, etc., I watched other people do it, and I remember thinking I would be so good at that.
 Why aren’t I doing it?
-It may even sound arrogant, but I saw some people who were successful at things they were only okay at that I knew I could do better.
+It may sound arrogant, but I saw some successful people at things they were only okay at that I knew I could do better.

 So why are they successful in my dreams, but I’m not?